rtwksai/contest-bot/README.md

 # contest-bot

+A simple discord bot to notify you regarding upcoming contests on Codeforces and Hackerearth.

+### Disclaimer
+The bot is still under construction, and can be buggy

 ## Steps to install
 - `pip3 install discord.py`

 ## Steps to run
 - `python3 bot.py`

+## Features as of now
+- Returns Codeforces contests in personal chat as an embed

 ## Folder Heirarchy
 ```